 Helping identify and care for infants and their parents, caregivers, and families |

-Children and Family Futures (CFF) provides training and technical assistance to tribes, states, counties, and community agencies to improve outcomes for pregnant and postpartum women, their infants and family members affected by prenatal substance exposure.
-Resources focus on optimal bonding, health, and well-being and assistance includes:
+We provide training and technical assistance to Tribes, states, counties, and community agencies that improve outcomes for pregnant and postpartum women, as well as their infants and family members affected by prenatal substance exposure.

-- Resources and education on best practices related to the treatment and care of infants, parents and their families affected by substance use
+- Education on best practices related to the treatment and care of infants, parents, and families affected by substance use

-- Development of tools for collaboration and integrated case planning across the service continuum, including Plans of Safe Care required by federal legislation
+- Development of tools for collaboration and integrated case planning across the service continuum including the Child Abuse Prevention and Treatment Act (CAPTA) Plans of Safe Care

-- Review of tools, practice guidelines, and policy related to infants with prenatal substance exposure, their parents and family members providing insight from the fields of substance use disorder treatment, health care, child welfare, and early intervention
+- A review of existing tools, practice guidelines and policy related to infants with prenatal substance exposure, their parents, and family members

-- Connections to experts and peers across the country to share what is working in their fields and jurisdictions
+- Connections to national experts and persons with lived experience to share what’s working in their jurisdictions

 CFF ACTIVITIES